kistofe/Boss-Design/README.md

 _How could a heavy smash to the ground be done?
 Why not trying with a giant mace?_

 ### Preparation
-As mentioned when talking about the [Feeling of Mastery](https://kistofe.github.io/Boss-Design/feeling-of-mastery), Bosses are like tests to the player to ensure they master a certain degree of skill.
+As mentioned when talking about the Feeling of Mastery section, Bosses are like tests to the player to ensure they master a certain degree of skill.
 Knowing that, a Boss Fight should not be the moment to introduce new abilities or mechanics to players, as they would need to adapt to them during the fight itself.

 Instead, it is better to introduce those new abilities or mechanics during combats with regular enemies, as they are (generally) less punishing than boss fights.